 Traditionally, South Asian societies have had a very rich life of associations.
-In addition, the anti-colonial and anti-monarchical struggles during the early 20th century drew groups and individuals towards political parties, crystallising participation and mobilization this way from then onwards.
-However, dissatisfaction and alienation produced by different experiences of democratic politics and state policy led to seeking alternative and parallel forms and strategies to gain a voice in the system, enhance participation in decision-making, and re-orient state policy to accommodate new concerns.

-While participation in voluntary activism is relatively widespread, the survey shows that it is easier for elites to afford and participate in voluntary organizations.
+However, the anticolonial and anti-monarchical struggles during the early 20th century drew groups and individuals towards political parties, crystallising participation and mobilization this way from then onwards.
+However, dissatisfaction and alienation produced by different experiences of democratic politics and state policy led to seeking alternative and parallel forms and strategies to gain a voice in the system, to ensure participation in decision-making and re-orient state policy to accommodate new concerns.
+Participation in voluntary activism is relatively widespread.
+However, the survey shows that it is easier for elites to afford and participate in voluntary organizations.
 Higher levels of media exposure are related to higher levels of voluntary activism.

 The assessment shows that the proportion of reported membership in trade unions is far lower than what could be expected.
-At the regional level, 11% of the respondents report being members of a trade union, while it reaches 10% in Bangladesh.
+At the regional level, 11% of the respondents report being members of a trade union.
+This proportion is higher in Sri Lanka, at 22%.

-Trade union membership is less extensive amongst poorer workers.
-This limited engagement may be caused in part because unions find it easier to work with the organized sector of workforce, in spite of the fact that more than 90% of the workforce in the region is unorganized: farming and allied activities, services and trade.
+Trade union membership is less extensive amongst the poorer workers.
+This limited engagement may be caused in part because unions find it easier to work with the organized sector of workforce, in spite of the fact that more than 90% of the work force in the region is unorganized: farming and allied activities, services and trade.
 This labour structure results in the loosening of labour regulations.

-Compared to the levels of trade union participation, double the number of people engaged in protests, demonstrations and related activities.
+Compared to the levels of trade union participation, the levels are doubled when it comes to participation in protests, demonstrations and related activities.
 In general, 19% of the respondents indicate they have participated in protests, struggles or movements.
-This proportion is the highest in Bangladesh, where 43% of the respondents declare their participation in demonstrations.
+This proportion is slightly lower in Sri Lanka, at 17%.

 A substantial number of people participate in other non-party and non-political forums, ranging from religious and cultural organizations to NGOs.
-The latter have become very important in the region, particularly in Bangladesh, where 27% of the respondents participate in NGO activities.
-The researchers found that party and non-party organizations actually overlap.
-The relationship between protest activity and party identification is even stronger: 66% in Bangladesh identify themselves with a political party.
-Large numbers of protesters also identify themselves as campaigners, the highest being 88% in Bangladesh.
+The latter have become very important in the region, and in Sri Lanka 11% of the respondents report participating in them.